bobthecat/ngs_practical/readme.md

 ### 1)	Aligning raw sequences to reference genome

+**Open a terminal**

-**Open the terminal application and navigate to the NGS_pratical folder by typing the following:**
+**Navigate to the NGS_pratical folder by typing the following:**

-	cd ngs_pratical
+	cd Desktop/ngs_pratical

 **Now list the files in the directory by typing:**

 	ls

 You will find **two folder (sample and control)** containing each one file call sample.fastq and control.fastq, respectively.
-Both of them contain 30,000 lines of raw sequences in fastQ format.
+Both the raw sequences in fastQ format.
 The fastQ format encodes at the same time the sequence and their quality.

 **If you would like to have a look at the beginning of the file type the following:**